askmike/ftx-api-rest/README.md

 - No third party libraries
 - allows you to pre compile your message (see below under low latency usage)

-This is a fork based of my bimex library:
+This is a fork based of my bimex library: https://github.com/askmike/bitmex-simple-rest

-Used by my low latency market maker that's running in production.
+Used by my low(ish) latency arb system that's running in production.
 I don't think you can go much faster in nodejs without rewriting [Node.js' core http library](https://nodejs.org/api/http.html#http_http_request_options_callback) (if you think you can, feel free to open an issue or propose a PR).

 ## Usage